Socialism and LGBTQ rights: Britain

 In the earlier days of England men were being arrested for passing as members of the opposite sex and were widely stigmatized for cross-dressing because they were thought to be prostitutes.
 A certain case pertaining to this would be one in the year 1870 when Frederick Park (Fanny) and Ernest Boulton (Stella) were arrested for being men in women's clothing and framed for committing crimes.
-One of the earliest places of LGBT persuasions or gatherings would be a place in north Yorkshire called Cataractonium and has presented a grave sight discovered by Archeologists.
+One of the earliest places of LGBT persuasions or gatherings would be a place in north Yorkshire called Cataractonium and has presented a grave sight discovered by archaeologists.
 It is said that this grave is dated back to 4 BC and was known as a male that had apparently self-castrated and committed to cross dressing to please a priestess/goddess by the name of Cybele.
 This was the ritual expected from a Roman Gallus at the time.
-Another instance had occurred in London around 1395 when a young man named John Rykener had been arrested for having sexual relations dressed as a woman.
+Another instance had occurred in London around 1395, when a young man named John Rykener had been arrested for having sexual relations dressed as a woman.
 John would be accused of committing the unspeakable of that time.
 When speaking to the authorities John had specified how he would prostitute as a man in women's clothes.
 This would be a significant instance in which gender nonconformity was happening in medieval times of England.

 Edward Carpenter was a leading figure in late 19th- and early 20th-century Britain being instrumental in the foundation of the Fabian Society and the Labour Party.
 The 1890s saw Carpenter in a concerted effort to campaign against discrimination on the grounds of sexual orientation.
 He strongly believed that same-sex attraction was a natural orientation for people of a third sex.
 His 1908 book on the subject, The Intermediate Sex, would become a foundational text of the LGBT movements of the 20th century.
 The Intermediate Sex: A Study of Some Transitional Types of Men and Women expressed his views on homosexuality.
 Carpenter argues that "uranism", as he terms homosexuality, was on the increase marking a new age of sexual liberation.
 He continued to work in the early part of the 20th century composing works on the "Homogenic question".
 The publication in 1902 of his groundbreaking anthology of poems, Ioläus: An Anthology of Friendship, was a huge underground success, leading to a more advanced knowledge of homoerotic culture.
 In April 1914, Carpenter and his friend Laurence Housman founded the British Society for the Study of Sex Psychology.
 Some of the topics addressed in lecture and publication by the society included: the promotion of the scientific study of sex; a more rational attitude towards sexual conduct and problems and questions connected with sexual psychology (from medical, juridical, and sociological aspects), birth control, abortion, sterilization, venereal diseases, and all aspects of prostitution.